esnet/iperf/README.md

 base, and a library version of the functionality that can be used in other programs. iperf3 also a number of features found in other tools such as nuttcp and netperf, but were missing from the original iperf.
+These include, for example, a zero-copy mode and optional JSON output.
 Note that iperf3 is NOT backwards compatible with the original iperf.

 Primary development for iperf3 takes place on CentOS Linux, FreeBSD,